OctopusDeploy/blog/blog/2022-q3/what-is-everything-as-code/index.md

 - **Environments as Code:** Tools that provision computing environments like Docker and Vagrant.
 Many cloud providers have their own compute Environments as Code offerings, such as Compute Engine by Google and EC2 by Amazon.

-- **Data analytics as Code:** You can represent data pipelines and machine learning processes as code.
+- **Data Analytics as Code:** You can represent data pipelines and machine learning processes as code.
 Data pipelines as code allow data scientists to port data analytics components from one project to another.

 - **DevOps Pipelines as Code:** Tools like GitHub Actions and Jenkins represent DevOps Pipelines as Code.
 When a developer pushes a code change, a process is triggered to build the repository and produce an artifact or deploy a release.